 What payment methods do you offer?

-We pay by Bank Transfer or Cheque.
+We pay by Bank Transfer only.
 Please ensure your details are entered correctly for payment as this will delay funds getting to you.

 What if my phone is blocked?

 If your phone is blocked, it is likely it has been reported lost or stolen.
 We do not purchase blocked handsets.
 If you are the rightful owner of a blocked handset, we suggest you contact your service provider to have the phone unblocked.

 Do I get a higher price for a new handset?